AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 ### Build commands

-- `pnpm build:prod` - Generates a production build of the extension, including a `.vsix` file in the `out` directory for VSCode installation.
-- `pnpm build:prerelease` - Generates a prerelease build with the `--pre-release` flag.
-- `pnpm build:clean` - Removes all generated files in the output directories (`client/out`, `server/out`,
+- `pnpm build` - Build all packages recursively with minification enabled.

-  `syntaxes/out`, `out`).
+### Package commands

-- `pnpm build:vsix` - Produces a `.vsix` file in the out directory, which is used to install the extension in VSCode.
+- `pnpm package` - Package the extension into a `.vsix` file in the `out` directory.
-- `pnpm build:vsix-prerelease` - Produces a prerelease `.vsix` file.
+- `pnpm package:pre` - Package the extension with the `--pre-release` flag for prerelease builds.

 ### Package-level build commands